StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/ROUTINE LOAD.md

 When the value of a parameter is a file, the keyword "FILE:" needs to be added before the value.

-For information on how to create a file, see "HELP CREATE FILE;"
+For information on how to create a file, see CREATE FILE.

 For more supported custom parameters, see the client-side configuration item in librdkafka's official CONFIGURATION document.